-The Australian Standard for building inspections 4349.1 -2010 and timber pest inspections 4349.3 requires that every pre-purchase inspection has a pre-engagement agreement accepted by the home purchaser (or their solicitor/conveyancer) before commencement of the inspection.
+The Australian Standard for building inspections AS 4349.1-2007 and timber pest inspections AS 4349.3-2010 requires that every pre-purchase inspection has a pre-engagement agreement accepted by the home purchaser (or their solicitor/conveyancer) before commencement of the inspection.
 To comply with the standard and insurers requirements, read the information below.

 If in agreement, fill in any empty fields at the base of this page and click the “I agree” button.